Understanding Prostate Cancer

 Every patient’s prostate cancer should be treated based on their individual situation, including whether to actively treat the cancer and what method to use.

 Active treatment usually begins a few weeks to months after diagnosis.
-During this time, you should meet with various doctors to learn about your treatment options.
-It's also a good idea to include your spouse or partner in your decision-making process.
-After all, a diagnosis of cancer and the treatment choices you make affect both of you.2
+During this time, you should meet with various doctors to learn about your treatment and surgical options.
+If possible, you may want to include your spouse or partner while making a decision on treatment, since a diagnosis of cancer and your treatment choice may affect both of you.

 In this section, you can learn about the symptoms, growth and diagnosis of prostate cancer.